nikvoronin/XInput.Wrapper/README.md

 ```

-## Updating state of gamepad
+## Update controller state

-If you are playing with event driven application (such as WinForms, WPF, etc) you can use X.Start|StopPolling.
+If you are playing with an event driven application (such as WinForms, WPF, etc) you can use X.Start|StopPolling.
 Application with custom main loop should use X.Gamepad.Update() method.

 ```c#
 if (gamepad == null)